Call for Proposals: Imagining UNC’s Future with Art

 Call for Proposals

 Participation is limited to UNC-CH students, faculty, staff, and alumni.
 Although these issues touch many people beyond UNC’s community, we have chosen to limit participation to those who live, work, and engage with this campus because we believe that UNC affiliates should have the most say in the future of our university.
 We will solicit proposals from single artists, or from teams of two or more.
 Public art may include murals, sculpture, installation, performance art, or some combination.
-Proposals must include a project description of 1,000 words or less, a project budget, and hand-drawn or digital sketches.
+Proposals must include a project description of 1,000 words or less, a project budget (example of a budget can be accessed here), and hand-drawn or digital sketches.
 Proposals are due on February 8, 2019 via this form, which can be previewed here.

 Grant funding up to $8000 will be available for individual artists or teams.
 Interdisciplinary teams that include both artists and non-artists will receive funding preference.
 Budgets should include funds for required time and materials.
 Selection will be made by a committee composed of UNC-affiliated artists, faculty, students, and staff, including those with expertise on the American South, studio art, public history, museum professionals, and others.
 Applicants will be notified after March 8.

 The collaboration and conversation entailed in this process is just as important as the final product.
 Grant recipients will have one year (March, 2019-March, 2020) to complete their project.
 Following proposal submissions in February, grant recipients and others will convene 3-4 times, quarterly, to discuss their works in progress and consult with professionals whose work aligns with their project’s themes.
 Selected works of art will be installed or performed at a location to be determined in Spring 2020.
 The available venue for these works is the grounds, porch, and interior of the Center for the Study of the American South, at the Love House and Hutchins Forum at 410 E. Franklin Street in Chapel Hill.
 Moving forward, other possibilities for exhibition may emerge, subject to campus availability and other partnerships.